loglamo/JobManagement/README.md

 - Install the g++ compiler
 - Be sure that the port is available when running code, otherwise the refused connection will occur
-- The code is not completed.
-The current version is for sending and receiving message between the server and client